demisto/content/Packs/CheckpointFirewall/Integrations/CheckPointFirewall_v2/CheckPointFirewall_v2_description.md

 Product Name: CheckPoint Firewall Product Type: Network Security Product Version: R80.30

 Integration Overview Manage CheckPoint Firewall.
 Read information and to send commands to the Check Point Firewall server.
 This integration was integrated and tested with version R80.30 of CheckPoint SmartConsole.

 Use Cases

+login and logout
 Manage hosts
 Manage Groups
 Manage roles